Skip to main content

 • Adjust the text and targeting

-πŸ’‘ You can target based on default user attributes that we collect, such as Browser Language, or send your own user data to indicate the language of the user, and show the relevant Tour to them.
+πŸ’‘ You can target based on default user attributes that Chameleon collects, such as Browser Language, or send your own user data to indicate the language of the user and show the relevant Experience to them.

 Defining user variables